seandstewart/typical/mkdocs/usage/types.md

 ## Extended Types

-`typical` also ships with a library of extended types to make your daily work a breeze:
+Typical also ships with a library of extended types to make your daily work a breeze:

 ## Networking